martinwrangenby/gui-autotest-wdio/README.md

 The headless tests will always use the Selenium Grid env so make sure it is up and running.

-You also have the option to execute the test fron inside a docker container.
+You also have the option to execute the tests inside a docker container.
 To do this, run:

 ```
 > npm run wdio:dockerized